TheOdinProject/curriculum/javascript/organizing_your_javascript_code/objects_and_object_constructors.md

   // shorthand syntax for adding methods to objects switchOn() {
-    // return false to indicate the light was already on if(this.lit === true) return false

-    // return true if the state of the light changed to be on this.lit = true
+    this.lit = true
-    return true
   },
   switchOff() {
-    // return true if the state of the light changed to be off if (this.lit === false) return false

-    // return false to indicate the light was already off this.lit = false
+    this.lit = false
-    return true
   }
 }

+lightbulb.switchOn()
-lightbulb.switchOn() // true - we switched it on
+lightbulb.lit // true - we switched it on
-lightbulb.lit // true - the object has changed to reflect that!
 ```

 These methods use the `this` keyword to refer to the object they get called from (`lightbulb`).
 The `this` keyword can be used to access and modify properties of an object in exactly the same way you would for any other variable that points to an object.